SysCV/transfiner/README.md

 Pretrained Models
 ---------------
-Download the pretrained model from the above result table:
+Download the pretrained models from the above result table:
 ```
   mkdir pretrained_models
   #And put the downloaded pretrained models in this directory.